-Book Writing Coach
+Book Development Coach

 If you have a plan for writing your book but find yourself unsure of how to develop it, I can get you started and keep you moving.
-As your Book Writing Coach, I will be dedicated to empowering you with the tools, guidance, support, and encouragement you need.
+As your Book Development Coach, I will be dedicated to empowering you with the tools, guidance, support and encouragement you need.
 Book coaching often includes a strategy session for how to take your plan and execute your vision.
 I can also provide professional feedback on your writing, guidance on structure and organization, ideas for enhancing your author’s voice, and the unwavering support of someone who is right there with you.
-A dedicated and seasoned Book Writing Coach can make all the difference in turning your compelling idea into a dynamic book.
+A dedicated and seasoned Book Development Coach can make all the difference in turning your compelling idea into a dynamic book.

 Whether you plan to publish independently or seek a traditional/commercial publisher, you want to feel confident that your writing is clear and solid so that you have the best possible chance of reaching your target audience.
 I can evaluate your completed book draft to identify your strengths and offer concrete ways to make needed improvements.
 If you are pursuing a traditional publisher, I can offer a market assessment and suggest adjustments to boost your chances of landing a publishing deal.

 Once you believe your book is complete, you’ll want to ensure that it reads well and is free of basic errors.
-I can offer basic proofreading, detailed line editing, or large-scale content editing.
+I can offer basic proofreading, detailed line editing or large-scale content editing.
 A well-edited draft can separate an amateur from a professional.
 Whether you’re writing a memoir or autobiography, or a purpose-driven book, I can help your writing shine.

 Literary Agent and Publisher Target Searches

-When you’ve got a memoir, autobiography, or purpose-driven nonfiction book that you believe has real commercial publishing potential, your challenge is to find someone in the publishing industry who will agree with you.
+When you’ve got a memoir, autobiography or purpose-driven nonfiction book that you believe has real commercial publishing potential, your challenge is to find someone in the publishing industry who will agree with you.
 Unfortunately, traditional publishing is in the midst of a major overhaul.
 The competition facing any author who does not happen to be a celebrity or best-selling novelist has never been tougher.
 Still, new books are being published.
 If you want to try to beat the odds, I can help.
 With my experience in dealing with agents and traditional publishers, and my research into current publishing trends, I will compile a target list of the most promising literary agents and/or book publishers that best fit you and your project.
 Then, I will coach you on making polished, professional submissions or step in to provide hands-on writing.